sr-stanley/adds-vm-creation/README.md

 ---

 ### Step 8 - Configure the Client VMs DNS Settings to DC-1 VMs Private IP Address
+**Reminder:** Because DC-1’s private IP is static, we can safely point the client VM’s DNS to that address for domain communication.

 **First, minimize the Remote Desktop Connection and go back into Azure → Select your DC-1 VM and locate the Private IP Address and copy it.**

 [pic 1.5]

 **Next, open your Client Virtual Machine.**
-- Click the drop down for Networking.
+- Click the drop down for `Networking`.
-- Select Network settings.
+- Select `Network settings`.
-- Click the Network interface / IP configuration.
+- Click the `Network interface / IP configuration`.

 [pic 1.6]